xugengyu/paulxu_blog/_posts/2025-08-25-polyphase-channelizer.md

 2. Apply anti-aliasing filter to remove all other channels
 3. Downsample to desired sampling rate

 This approach is extremely inefficient in terms of computation.
+For each of the 4 channels, we need to process all 4000 samples (during Step 2),